 6. Two #8-32 brass washers

-1. The impedance transformer with 16 primary turns and 2 secondary turns (the 2-turn secondary winding is bifilar-twisted with the first 2 primary turns).
+1. The Matching Auto Transformer with 16 primary turns and 2 secondary turns (the 2-turn secondary winding is bifilar-twisted with the first 2 primary turns).

-My Prototype: 1:64 matching network. hopefully this works look like the drawing…
+My Prototype: 1:64 Matching Auto Transformer. hopefully this works look like the drawing…